myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) did not immediately understand all of that.
 No one immediately understands a portal just because it is in front of them.
 Many humans stand in front of doors every day and still call them walls because they do not yet need to go.
 Many also call every hole a door because they are too eager to escape.
 That is why we wrote statuses. **Unable to Match**, **Unperfectly Match**, **Perfectly Match**.
 Not to create a hierarchy of works.
 Not to create new prices.
 Those statuses are cross-universe warnings.
 >
 > A work can be beautiful but dangerous as a portal.
 A work can be unrevealed but store a calibration that is almost right.
 A work can be sold but not entirely open.
 A work can be unsold but still guard a path.
 The market is never enough to read the function of a universe.
-That is a lesson we should have understood since money melted.
+That is a lesson we should have understood since **The Melting Money**.
 >
 > ***
 >